stev-dk/quiz-master/readme.md

 Just a small capstone project in Lua

 TODO
-- Reintroduce the quiz evaluation
+- Reintroduce the quiz evaluation from initial project
-- Escaping HTML chars in opentdb or other formatting
+- Escaping HTML chars in opentdb JSON data
     - https://github.com/TiagoDanin/htmlEntities-for-lua
+- Add support for choosing difficulty
+- Add support for choosing category
+- Add support for reading the raw JSON data making the converter obsolete

+version 0.2.3
+- Now shows the user the correct answer, if a user guessed wrong
-- Introduce a counter, that tracks the number of invalid answers.
-If it exceeds 3, tell the user to type exit to to exit the quiz.
-Breaking the loop
+- After three invalid inputs, words, characters or lower than 1 or higher than 4, the game gives info to the user to type exit to stop the quiz.
+Also tells the user what input is valid
-- If a user answers incorrect, give correct answer

 version 0.2.2
 - Reformatted some code, to make the program able to read